Winner of the 2018 & 2109 International SEAL Award for Environmental Journalism

-Based outside of Toronto (Uxbridge), I am the international science and environment correspondent for the Rome-headquartered Inter Press Service News Agency (IPS), the world’s 6th largest global news agency.
+For over a decade I was the international science and environment correspondent for the Rome-headquartered Inter Press Service News Agency (IPS), the world’s 6th largest global news agency.

-I also write for IPS affiliate, Tierramerica, located in Mexico City and IPS bureaus in Johannesburg and New Delhi.
+I also wrote for IPS affiliate, Tierramerica, located in Montevideo and IPS bureaus in Johannesburg and New Delhi.

-A professional member of the International Federation of Journalists; Society of Environmental Journalists; Canadian Freelance Union; Media & Democracy Group (media training for democracy); Fellow, International League of Conservation Writers
+A professional member of the Society of Environmental Journalists: Fellow, International League of Conservation Writers

 “We need people like you.
 In tough economic times, where information flow is increasingly channelled and controlled, you perform a simply critical role.
 Hang in there.
 You are an admirable role model for the future.”